-The mission of REAL is to support and strengthen our school community by developing an intentionally anti-racist culture.
+The mission of REAL is to support and strengthen our school community by developing an anti-racist culture districtwide.

-The overarching goals of REAL are to promote learning and dialogue within the Northampton public school community about the origins and functioning of systemic racism; integrate anti-racist perspectives into district culture, curriculum, and district and school activities; and build the knowledge and self-reflection required to work together to interrupt and dismantle racism in our society and our schools.
-We aim to teach our children how to do this alongside us now and in the future.
+To make good on our mission, we seek to promote learning and dialogue within Northampton Public Schools about the origins and functioning of systemic racism, and to build the relationships needed to work collectively to interrupt and dismantle racism in our society and our schools.

 Members of REAL include teachers, staff, students sixth-grade and older, caregivers, and community supporters across the district.
 Participation is flexible; some members are kept in the loop about our work via our email listserv (email firstname.lastname@example.org to be added!) and/or social media, and others are active on REAL subcommittees and help coordinate the everyday operations of the group.

 Currently, the active members of what is known internally as REAL’s coordinating team include Jenny Bender, Jen Bernache-Stiles, Kristen Elde, Leigh-Ellen Figueroa, Deborah Keisch, Amy Martyn, Kara McLaughlin, Noel Raley, Annie Salsich, Soledad Thorman Vargas, and Lesley Yalen.

 The work of REAL began in 2017 thanks to generous funding from the Northampton Education Foundation.
 Since then we have focused on…